phusion/passenger/CONTRIBUTING.md

 <a name="unit_tests"></a>
 ### Running the unit tests

 The tests depend on the Phusion Passenger developer tools.
-Make sure they're installed:
+If you're not using our [Vagrant environment](https://github.com/phusion/passenger/blob/master/doc/DeveloperQuickstart.md), you need to make sure they're installed:

     rake test:install_deps